2015 Austrian Grand Prix: Post-race

-At the podium interview, conducted by Gerhard Berger, Rosberg expressed his satisfaction with the victory, saying: "The start made the race.
+At the podium interview, conducted by former racing driver Gerhard Berger, Rosberg expressed his satisfaction with the victory, saying: "The start made the race.
 It was a great start and I managed to defend in the first couple of corners and then I really just tried to push flat out this time.
 I was really happy with the car and happy to see the gap open up to Lewis, so it really worked out perfectly today."
 Meanwhile, Lewis Hamilton conceded that his teammate had done a "fantastic job," stating that "[a]t the end of the day, he was quicker during the race."
 Speaking about his start at the post-race press conference, Hamilton explained that his car suffered from a lot of wheelspin, which made him get off the line slowly.
 Meanwhile, third placed Felipe Massa told the press that his team had "managed to get the opportunities, which it was a mistake of another team," adding that the changes made to the car were "definitely positive."

 When asked about the necessity of closed cockpits following the first lap accident between Alonso and Räikkönen, Rosberg and Massa stated that improvements to safety should be made in this area, while Hamilton said he had no opinion on the matter.
 Alonso stated that he was "scared" after the collision and was visibly concerned for his rival's safety upon checking on the condition of Räikkönen, and relieved that the accident left his former teammate uninjured.
 The race stewards decided not to take any disciplinary actions concerning the crash.